Bulletin Announcement: DuBois

 Use this in your 02/09/2025 bulletin

-In today’s gospel Jesus asked Simon to start by “going a short distance.”
-Later he asked Simon to “go into deeper water.”
-The first step toward reconciliation is usually a “short distance” which gives us the courage to further “into deeper water.”
-Reconciliation starts with the first short step!
+In today’s gospel, Jesus asked Simon to begin by 'going a short distance.'
+Later, he encouraged Simon to 'go into deeper water.'
+Similarly, the first step toward reconciliation is often a small one, which gives us the courage to venture further 'into deeper water.'
+Reconciliation begins with that initial short step!

 A Family Perspective 2-16-2025